USD Parsing and Schema Resolver System#

 For rigid bodies with UsdPhysics.MassAPI applied, Newton resolves each inertial property (mass, inertia, center of mass) independently.
 Authored attributes take precedence; UsdPhysics.RigidBodyAPI.ComputeMassProperties(...) provides baseline values for the rest.

-2. When physics:mass is authored but physics:diagonalInertia is not, the inertia accumulated from collision shapes is scaled by authored_mass / accumulated_mass.
+3. When physics:mass is authored but inertia is not, the inertia accumulated from collision shapes is scaled by authored_mass / accumulated_mass.
+Shell colliders (newton:massModel = "shell") contribute shell-derived inertia to the accumulation before this scaling is applied.

 1. If collider UsdPhysics.MassAPI has authored mass and diagonalInertia, those authored values are converted to unit-density collider mass information.